kzhoulatte/donation_analysis/README.md

-### Donation Analysis for Insight Data Engineer Code Challenge
+# Donation Analysis for Insight Data Engineer Code Challenge y Kuan Zhou
-					# by Kuan Zhou

-## All informations in ./reports_RepeatDonations.pdf file.
+## All informations can be found in ./reports_RepeatDonations.pdf file.